Ben Hogan Was Told He Might Never Walk Again Following a Near-Fatal Car Accident and Won the U.S. Open 16 Months Later

-Ben Hogan returned to the PGA Tour 11 months after his accident and then won the 1950 U.S. Open
+Ben Hogan returned to the PGA Tour 11 months after his accident and won the 1950 U.S. Open

-Tied for the lead on the 72nd hole, Hogan hit a 1-iron into the green at the difficult 18th, which produced one of the most iconic photographs in sports history, and two-putted his way into an 18-hole playoff with Lloyd Mangrum and George Fazio.
+Tied for the lead on the 72nd hole, Hogan hit a 1-iron into the green at the difficult 18th — producing one of the most iconic photographs in sports history — and two-putted his way into an 18-hole playoff with Lloyd Mangrum and George Fazio.

 Hogan was the only player to shoot under par in the playoff, firing a 1-under 69 to win by four over Mangrum and six over Fazio to secure his second U.S. Open and fourth major championship.

-He went on to win 10 more times on the PGA Tour, including five additional major championships
+Hogan won 10 more times on the PGA Tour, including five additional major championships

-The famous U.S. Open win at Merion was Ben Hogan’s only victory of the 1950 PGA Tour season but it certainly wasn’t the final victory of his career.
+The famous U.S. Open win at Merion was Ben Hogan’s only victory of the 1950 PGA Tour season, but it certainly wasn’t the final victory of his career.

-In 1951, he won The Masters for the first time and won a second consecutive U.S. Open, also winning the World Championship of Golf.
+In 1951, he won The Masters for the first time and a second consecutive U.S. Open, also winning the World Championship of Golf.
 The following year, he earned his third win at Colonial Country Club in Fort Worth, the same course that honors him to this day with a statue just outside the clubhouse.